Jamie Lee Curtis To Star In What Could Be The Final ‘Halloween’ Film In Horror Franchise’s History

 — Jamie Lee Curtis (@jamieleecurtis) September 15, 2017

 According to Paste, the most likely premise would be Laurie Strode once again revealing that she faked her death, just like she did after the events of Halloween II.
-This had essentially retconned the events of the three sequels immediately preceding H20: 20 Years Later, but the publication added that Myers himself is another example of a character from the franchise who’s previously been thought to be dead, only for viewers to find out in the next film that he’s still alive after all.

-Ready to revisit #Halloween? @JamieLeeCurtis will reprise her role as Laurie Strode, with the film due Oct.
-19, 2018 https://t.co/QmdI2qeSXw pic.twitter.com/LoJeV55bpC
+But a newer report from Reuters citing information from Universal suggests that the 2018 film will “carve a new path” from the events of the 1978 original, effectively retconning Laurie’s death in Resurrection and setting her up for a “final confrontation” with Myers.

-What are your expectations for Jamie Lee Curtis, as she prepares to play Laurie one last time in the new Halloween film?
+What are your expectations for Jamie Lee Curtis as she prepares to play Laurie one last time in the new Halloween film?
 Are there any other characters from previous Halloween iterations you’d like to see in next year’s final installment?
 Feel free to sound off in the comments section below.

 [Featured Image by Mike Coppola/Getty Images]